 Here’s the thing about cosmetic injectables: the treatments are non-surgical (some say the pain feels like a quick pinch), and they can deliver desirable results.
 They’ve been tested throughout clinical trials and are made with purified ingredients made in a laboratory.
 Issues with “botched” cases can be associated with either an unqualified person administering the treatment and/or usage of non-regulated, counterfeit injectables.
 There is always a chance adverse events can still occur.

 [Editor’s note: cosmetic injectables are temporary, medical treatments, and include injectable wrinkle reducers and fillers.
 These are designed to temporarily help smooth moderate to severe wrinkles (injectable wrinkle reducers) or add volume (fillers) to certain areas of the face.
-They are clinically tested, but there are still potential risks and side effects, so consult with a doctor to be sure that they’re right for you.]
+They are clinically tested, but there are still potential risks and side effects, so consult with a licensed provider to be sure that they’re right for you.]

 Case in point: rapper Cardi B, who wanted a more voluptuous derriere, resorted to getting cheap filler treatments inside a questionable Queens basement.
 In an interview with GQ (April 9th 2018), she said, “It was the craziest pain ever.
 I felt like I was gonna pass out.
 I felt a little dizzy.
 And it leaked for, like, five days.”